10.2 Corrective Action Explained [ISO 9001 Procedure]

 Define the Problem

-Describe the internal/external customer problem by identifying what is wrong and detail the problem in quantifiable terms Define, verify and implement the interim containment action to isolate the effects of the problem from any internal/external customer until permanent corrective actions (PCA) are implemented.
-Validate the effectiveness of the containment actions.
+Describe the internal/external customer problem by identifying what is wrong and detail the problem in quantifiable terms define, verify and implement the interim containment action to isolate the effects of the problem from any internal/external customer until permanent corrective actions (PCA) are implemented.

 Establish An Investigation Team, with: